neilgee/beavertron/README.md

 # Beavertron
 Starter Theme for Beaver Builder.

-This a starter child theme that requires the parent Beaver Theme.
+This a starter child theme that requires the parent Beaver Builder Theme.

 ### WordPress Head Clean Up
 Several unecessary scripts including emoji styles have been removed